2015-2016 Club Guide

 - Student representatives from ACC clubs.
-Each club is permitted to have one voting member per meeting.
+Each club is required to have one voting member per meeting.
 Other members are encouraged to attend the meetings.

 - A club advisor may have voting rights if no club member can attend.
 Each club may also appoint a “proxy” vote with a signed letter indicating the approved proxy.

-- A Student Affairs designee serves as the advisor to the ICC.
+- A Student Life designee serves as the advisor to the ICC.
 The designee is a non-voting member.

 - The ICC reviews and establishes policies related to funding recognized clubs.

 - The ICC reviews club funding requests.